 If your child is younger, the silence may simply have to do with timing.
 Check the recruiting rules.
 Be patient.

 There is more talent available than roster spots.
-Unless your child is a top tier athlete, college coaches will not know they are alive.
-It’s your child’s job to contact coaches.
-If you feel like you have been stumbling along, or haven’t even started the recruiting process, it is time to take action.
+Unless your teenager is a top-tier athlete, college coaches will not know they are alive.
+It’s your teen’s job to contact coaches.
+If you feel like you’re stumbling along, or haven’t even started the recruiting process, it is time to take action.
 Start here on the Recruiting Code.
 Read and do your homework.
 It’s all free!
-So make good use of it.

 If you’re looking for a step-by-step plan to boost your confidence and keep you motivated, check out How to Get Recruited.
-You shouldn’t have to worry that you’ll ruin your child’s chances of a college career.
-I don’t want you to feel frustrated that you don’t know what to do next, or where to turn.
-Everything you need to know to turn your child’s talent into offers is right here in this guide.
+You shouldn’t have to worry that you’ll ruin your teen’s chances of a college career.
+Ditch the frustration when you don’t know what to do next, or where to turn.
+Everything you need to know to turn your athlete’s talent into offers is right here in this guide.
 Plus it comes with a money-back guarantee, so there’s absolutely no risk to you.
 Give it a try…for the win.